-10 QUESTIONS WITH EMMY SCARTERFIELD, FOUNDER & CREATIVE DIRECTOR OF EMMY LONDON
+10 QUESTIONS WITH EMMY SCARTERFIELD, FOUNDER OF EMMY LONDON

 1.)
 Good morning Emmy, welcome to The Chelsea Musings!
 Can you pinpoint an early memory involving beautiful shoes?